By Joe Messinger, CFP®

 What fees will there be?
 They can vary depending on your major for things like lab and computer costs.

 What can you expect to pay for off-campus housing?
 At some point, your student may move to off-campus housing.
 You’ll want to be able to compare the cost of housing for years three and four at your favorite schools.

 What is the average college loan debt students leave with after graduation?
 The answer to this question will give you a good overall picture of how much students are receiving in aid to cover costs.

-As a side note, did you know only 41% of students graduate in four years according to the National Center for Education Statistics?
-“Among first-time students who were seeking a bachelor’s degree or its equivalent and attending a 4-year institution full time in 2006, 41 percent completed a bachelor’s degree or its equivalent at that institution within 4 years, while 55 percent did so within 5 years, and 59 percent did so within 6 years.”¹ Would you be willing to pay 25% more than your neighbor for a new Honda Odyssey that is exactly the same?
+Would you be willing to pay 25% more than your neighbor for a new Honda Odyssey that is exactly the same?
 No way!
-Also, keep in mind in many cases, scholarship money may end after 4 years.
-So, the fifth year may be 100% out of pocket.
-Critical to check how long the scholarship will last as you analyze financial aid award letters.
+Also, keep in mind that, in many cases, scholarship money may end after 4 years.
+So, the fifth year could be 100% out of pocket.
+It’s critical to check how long the scholarship will last as you analyze financial aid award letters.

 We’ve shared with you several questions to consider when visiting colleges.
 You know we want you to know before you go!
 Having all the answers will allow you to make the most informed decision.

 September 23, 2022